 During my last redesign and site overhaul, I finally made the leap from WP 2.0 to 2.3.
 In the process of synchronizing data and removing unecessary plugins, I managed to replace several keyword- and meta-related plugins with the incredible All in One SEO Pack (AiOSEO).
-One of the plugins replaced by AiOSEO is Autometa (404 link removed 2016/01/22), an otherwise very useful meta-keywords management tool.
+One of the plugins replaced by AiOSEO is Autometa, an otherwise very useful meta-keywords management tool.
 With AiOSEO installed, there is no need for Autometa.

 Over the course of a year or so, Autometa had accumulated a significant number of meta keywords in its associated database table.
 Thus, to keep these keywords, I needed an effective way of transfering them from Autometa to AiOSEO.
 I definitely wanted to avoid having to manually re-enter the data.. — perhaps a direct database migration?